bilelomrani1/s5p-tools/README.md

 s5p-request <product-type> --shp <shapefile-file-url>
 ```

-The script expect a shapefile encoded in `utf-8` and projected with Longitude / Lattitude WGS84 projection.
-To standardize your `.shp` use the following `ogr2ogr` command from GDAL:
+The script expects a shapefile encoded in `utf-8` and projected with Longitude / Latitude WGS84 projection.
+To standardize your `.shp` file, use the following `ogr2ogr` command from GDAL:

 ```bash
 ogr2ogr -f "ESRI Shapefile" -lco ENCODING=UTF-8 -t_srs EPSG:4326 output.shp input.shp
 ```

 Example of use:
 ```bash